 Street art in Valparaiso

 During the next few days, I became increasingly fascinated by the street art.
 The most beautiful can be found in the Cerro Bellavista, Cerro Conception and Cerro Alegre neighbourhoods.
 Cerro Conception and the adjoining Cerro Alegre are simply gorgeous.
 The colours of the houses are just electric while the sleepy, tree-lined, cobblestone streets with their many wall murals are wonderfully atmospheric.
-I just loved the murals.

 There are a countless number of themes: socio-political, historic, sexual, scenes of Valpo, while some were just decoration.
 Walls are the predominant surface used but I spotted some smaller works of art on the backs of street signs, streetlights, balustrades and even ordinary rocks on the road!
 Cerro Bellavista is home to the open-air museum, Museo a Cielo Abierto, that houses a wonderful collection of about 20 murals painted on the façades of the buildings.
+You can also do a street art tour in Valparaiso.

 It takes a decent amount of stamina to clamber up and down Valpo’s hills to explore the various neighbourhoods and discover the myriad of murals.
 Luckily, the city has a system of (antiquated) funicular railways which was built in the 19th century.
 Each ride is a fun experience!